TheSeventhfromAdam/azure-network-protocols/README.md

 </p>
 <p>
 Step 8
-Close your Remote Desktop connection
+Close your Remote Desktop connection session
-Delete the Resource Group(s) created at the beginning of this lab Verify Resource Group Deletion
+Delete the Resource Group or groups created at the start of this lab Verify Resource Group Deletion
 </p>
 <br />